 All of these Monterey events in July are on the Fourth of July holiday unless otherwise noted.

-Aptos: This Fourth of July celebration includes a pancake breakfast, parade, and party in the part.
-The fun starts at 7:30 am and continues until 4:30 pm.
+Aptos: This year's Fourth of July celebration will not include the usual pancake breakfast and party in the park, but the "World's Shortest Parade" is on!
+The parade is only a block and a half long, but has been drawing thousands of locals and tourists for over half a century.
 It's a family-friendly event with live music, arts and crafts, and games for kids of all ages.
-One of the beloved events is the "World's Shortest Parade" going from State Park Drive to Trout Gulch.
+The parade starts at 10 am and runs from State Park Drive to Trout Gulch.

 Location: Monterey County Fairgrounds at 2004 Fairground Road in Monterey